M17-Project/OpenHT-hw/README.md

 ## Technical specifications
 The transceiver is built around the [AT86RF215 chip](https://www.microchip.com/en-us/product/AT86RF215) by Microchip/Atmel.
-The device is a complete I/Q transceiver, allowing for virtually any mode (including M17 and FreeDV)
+The device is a complete I/Q transceiver, allowing for virtually any mode (including M17 and FreeDV).

 Specs:
 - frequency range: 389.5 - 480, 2400 - 2483.5 MHz (RX, TX frequency range is limited by your local laws)